An0n3m0us/Minetest-AppImages/README.md

 # Minetest-AppImages

-AppImages for Minetest 5.0.1+ for 32bit and 64bit!
+AppImages for Minetest in 32bit and 64bit!
 Both client and server are in the same executable.

 Tested on fresh installations from the oldest release it works on to the newest release tested:
 (All of the releases in between should work too)

-· Ubuntu (Trusty 14.04, Focal 20.04)
+· Ubuntu (Trusty 14.04, Zesty 17.04, Focal 20.04)

 · Fedora (30, 32)

-· OpenSUSE (Leap 15, Tumbleweed)
+· OpenSUSE (Leap 15.1, Tumbleweed)

-· Archlinux (Manjaro 20.0)
+· Archlinux (Manjaro 20.0.3)

 ## Running
 Download the AppImages from the release page!
 Then, make the AppImage an executable by entering `chmod +x $FILE` in a terminal or by right-clicking the file then selecting "Properties" then "Permissions", and checking the executable checkbox.
 Then, double-click the AppImage to run Minetest.